wagtail/wagtail/docs/topics/pages.md

 For more information, please see {meth}`wagtail.models.Page.get_url`.

-If you need the full URL (includes the protocol and domain), you can use `Page.get_full_url(request)`.
+If you need the full URL (includes the protocol and domain), you can use `Page.get_full_url(request)` method.
 To enable per-request caching of site-level URLs, the optional `request` argument should be included whenever possible.

 For more information, please see {meth}`wagtail.models.Page.get_full_url`.